sparkle-project/sparkle-project.github.io/documentation/index.md

   * Note that embedding the Sparkle.framework into the bundle of a Developer ID application requires that you code-sign the framework with your Developer ID keys.
 Xcode should do this automatically if you let it "Code Sign on Copy" Sparkle's framework.
   * You can diagnose code signing problems with [RB App Checker app](http://brockerhoff.net/RB/AppCheckerLite/) and by checking logs in the Console.app.

-* If you are specifying a DSA Signature of your update's archive:
+* If you are specifying a DSA signature of your update's archive:
   * First, make yourself a pair of DSA keys; Sparkle includes a tool to help:
   * (from the Sparkle distribution root):<br />
   <code>./bin/generate_keys.sh</code>
   * You can use the keys this tool generates to sign your updates.
   * Back up your private key (dsa_priv.pem) and <strong>keep it safe.</strong> You don't want anyone else getting it, and if you lose it, you may not be able to issue any new updates.
   * Add your public key (dsa_pub.pem) to the Resources folder of your Xcode project.
-  * Add a <code>SUPublicDSAKeyFile</code> key to your Info.plist; set its value to your public key's filename—unless you renamed it, this will be dsa_pub.pem.
+  * Add an <code>SUPublicDSAKeyFile</code> key to your Info.plist; set its value to your public key's filename—unless you renamed it, this will be dsa_pub.pem.

 * If you decide to both code-sign your application and include a public DSA key for signing your update archive, Sparkle allows issuing a new update that changes either your code signing certificate or your DSA keys.
 Note however this is a last resort and should *only* be done if you lose access to one of them.